William Bligh: Final years and death

 Bligh was recruited to chart and map Dublin Bay, and recommended the building walls for a refuge harbour at what was then known as Dunleary; the large harbour and naval base subsequently built there between 1816 and 1821 was called Kingstown, later renamed Dún Laoghaire.
 Many sources claim that Bligh designed the North Bull Wall at the mouth of the River Liffey in Dublin.
 He did propose the construction of a sea wall or barrier at the north of the bay in order to clear a sandbar by Venturi action, but his design was not used.
 The wall that was constructed used a design by George Halpin and resulted in the formation of North Bull Island by the sand cleared by the river's now more narrowly focused force.

-Bligh's tomb, surmounted by an eternal flame, sits in the Sackler Garden at the Garden Museum.
+Bligh's tomb, surmounted by an eternal flame, sits in the graveyard at St Mary-at-Lambeth church.

 Bligh died of cancer in Bond Street, London, on 7 December 1817 and was buried in a family plot at St. Mary's, Lambeth (this church is now the Garden Museum).
 His tomb was notable for its use of Coade stone (Lithodipyra), a compound of clay and other materials that was moulded in imitation of carved stonework and fired in a kiln.
 This stoneware was produced by Eleanor Coade at her factory in Lambeth.
 The tomb is topped by an eternal flame, not a breadfruit.
 A plaque marks Bligh's house, half a mile (700m) east of the Garden Museum at 100 Lambeth Road, opposite the Imperial War Museum.

 He was related to Admiral Sir Richard Rodney Bligh and Captain George Miller Bligh, and his British and Australian descendants include Native Police Commandant John O'Connell Bligh and the former Premier of Queensland, Anna Bligh.
 He was also distantly related to the architect and psychical researcher Frederick Bligh Bond.

 The New South Wales suburb of Bligh Park is named after William Bligh, as at the time of the Rum Rebellion, the Hawkesbury settlers supported the then-deposed governor.

 Legacy

 Bligh's reputation as the archetypal bad commander remains though several historians' attempts to portray Bligh more sympathetically are those of Richard Hough (1972) and Caroline Alexander (2003).

 Bligh's logbooks documenting the mutiny were inscribed on the UNESCO Australian Memory of the World register on 26 February 2021.

+He is the namesake of HMS Bligh, a Captain-class frigate of the Royal Navy during World War II.